See for Yourself. Take a Tour.

 When does annual membership start and stop?
 Is this based on when I join?

 Annual memberships start April 1 and conclude March 31 every year, regardless of when you join the Club.
-First-time trial members may join anytime during the season.
+First-time members may join anytime during the season if space allows.
 Memberships are accepted on a rolling admission basis as spots are available.
-Trial memberships are not prorated as they are already discounted.
 Memberships must be renewed before March 31 or they expire.

 What do you mean by “trial” membership status?

-Trial membership status allows prospective members to “test” the Georgetown Country Club experience at reduced rates while deferring the $1,000 member initiation fee for one year.
+Trial membership status allows prospective members to “test” the Georgetown Country Club experience while deferring the $1,500 member initiation fee for one year.
 Trial memberships are available in all membership categories outlined above.

 Trial memberships are a one-time-only perk per household per lifetime and are not available to previous members.
 Trial memberships expire at the same time as all other memberships on March 31.
 After use of the trial membership, prospective members must convert to equity status to continue Club privileges.